LauriTahvanainen/GambleBoard/README.md

 	- [PostgreSQL](https://www.postgresql.org/download/)
 	- [IPFS](https://docs.ipfs.io/install/)

+#### Front end

+The front end repository can be found [here](https://github.com/LauriTahvanainen/GambleBoard-frontend)

+For using the centralized arbitrator with a browser, you can use the [Centralized arbitrator dashboard](https://github.com/LauriTahvanainen/centralized-arbitrator-dashboard)

+You should start the user interface when you have the blockchain and the graph node running.

 #### Contract

-Use for example the [Remix IDE](https://remix.ethereum.org) to edit and deploy the contracts to the Ganache blockchain PORT:8545.
-Then copy the address of the contract to the `subgraph.yaml file`.
-To use the hard coded addresses in the code, use the memonic in [here](https://github.com/LauriTahvanainen/GambleBoard/blob/main/TestInput/Input.txt) to create the Ganache chain account.
+Use for example the [Remix IDE](https://remix.ethereum.org) to edit and deploy the contracts to the Ganache blockchain.
+Use port 8545.
+First deploy the [Centralized Auto Appealable Arbitrator](https://github.com/LauriTahvanainen/GambleBoard/blob/main/src/contracts/test/AutoAppealableArbitrator.sol).
+Copy the address of the arbitrator and give it as a parameter to the [GambleBoard.sol](https://github.com/LauriTahvanainen/GambleBoard/blob/main/src/contracts/GambleBoard.sol) when deploying it. arbitratorExtraData can be 0x00.
+To use the hard coded (TODO: ADD A GLOBAL SETTINGS FILE) addresses in the code, use the memonic in [here](https://github.com/LauriTahvanainen/GambleBoard/blob/main/TestInput/Input.txt) to create the Ganache chain account.
 Import the first account to metamask.
-Deploy first the centralized arbitrator, and then the GambleBoard contrast.
+Deploy first the centralized arbitrator, and then the GambleBoard contract.
+You can also replace the hardcoded  addresses; in the [`subgraph.yaml file`](https://github.com/LauriTahvanainen/GambleBoard/blob/main/subgraph.yaml) and in the [front-end](https://github.com/LauriTahvanainen/GambleBoard-Frontend).

 #### Local Graph Node Deployment Steps